 The NOI submittal date for all existing discharges from pesticide applications is November 1, 2012.
 For discharges beginning after November 1, 2012, an NOI must be submitted at least 10 days prior to commencement of the pesticide application.

-If you have questions regarding IDEM’s Pesticide General Permit for point source discharges from the application of pesticides and would like to speak with a CTAP staff member please contact (800) 988-7901 or, via email, ctap at idem.in.gov.
-IDEM and U.S. EPA provide additonal information about the PGP:
+If you have questions regarding IDEM’s Pesticide General Permit for point source discharges from the application of pesticides and would like to speak with a CTAP staff member please contact (800) 988-7901 or, via email, firstname.lastname@example.org.
+IDEM and U.S. EPA provide additional information about the PGP: